omarallam-ai/network-segmentation-security-lab/README.md

 - The importance of testing network policies using tools such as ping and connectivity checks

 It also required troubleshooting connectivity issues while verifying that the access rules behaved as expected.

+---

+## Methodology Note

+All network design, VLAN configuration, and ACL testing were performed manually using Cisco Packet Tracer.
+Screenshots and network behavior verification were captured directly from the simulator.
+AI assistance was used only to help structure, format, and refine the final report and README documentation.